 Generative AI (Gen AI) has rapidly gained traction in the business and consumer world.
-Our recent report on consumer trends highlights that 58% of consumers in 2024 have replaced traditional search engines by Gen AI tools for product recommendations - up from 25% in 2023.4 In the business world as well, Gen AI can replicate - and, in some respects, surpass - human thought processes, synthesizing tailored content with far-reaching implications for driving innovation, enhancing customer experience (CX), streamlining operational efficiency, and boosting growth.
+Our recent report on consumer trends highlights that 58% of consumers in 2024 have replaced traditional search engines by Gen AI tools for product recommendations - up from 25% in 2023.
+In the business world as well, Gen AI can replicate - and, in some respects, surpass - human thought processes, synthesizing tailored content with far-reaching implications for driving innovation, enhancing customer experience (CX), streamlining operational efficiency, and boosting growth.
 Our recent research reveals that organizations recognize the vast potential of Gen AI: 80% have increased investment in the technology in the past 12 months.
-Moreover, while only 6% had integrated Gen AI across their business functions and locations as of the end of 2023, that figure had risen to 24% as of October 2024.5 of the organizations have increased investment in Gen AI in the past 12 months.
+Moreover, while only 6% had integrated Gen AI across their business functions and locations as of the end of 2023, that figure had risen to 24% as of October 2024.